The number and therapeutic quality of our cells diminishes with age.

 Each time a cell divides, DNA may be damaged as it is replicated and split between the two new cells.
 Older cells have not only gone through more divisions, but they produce less helicase proteins that protect DNA from damage during the replication process.

 Mitochondria produce ATP, which is used by the cell for energy.
 However, the process of producing ATP involves reactive oxygen species, that damage the mitochondria over time.
 Damaged mitochondria produce less ATP, and provide less energy to older cells.

 The ends of DNA are capped with repeating regions called telomeres that protect the coding region of DNA from damage during division.
 Over time, the telomeres of cells grow shorter, and as a result, the risk of DNA damage with each cell division grows.

-In response to accumulating damage to their DNA and organelles, stem cells produce tumor suppressor proteins that instruct the cell to cease dividing.
+In response to accumulating damage to their DNA and organelles, cellular therapy produce tumor suppressor proteins that instruct the cell to cease dividing.
 This important safety mechanism, which prevents cells from becoming tumors, leads to the loss of cells with age.